mggg/GerryChain/docs/user/intro.rst

 Overview of the Chain
 =====================

-RunDMCMC helps in analyzing districting plans via random walks.
+GerryChain helps in analyzing districting plans via random walks.
 This is done via a simple, but extendable, Markov chain.
 This is a brief, non-technical overview of the chain.

-The intended purpose of RunDMCMC is to analyze districting plans for gerrymandering.
+The intended purpose of GerryChain is to analyze districting plans for gerrymandering.
 Given an initial districting plan, making small, random changes to the plan gives some sense of what the initial plan looks like *in context*.
 The hope is that partisan gerrymandering can be detected by observing that